What is Cash Application Process in Accounting & O2C | Cash Applications

 Cash application analysts are responsible for correlating payments with invoices using the information provided in the remittance such as invoice numbers, purchase orders, or shipment details.

 However, complications arise when remittances contain inaccurate or incomplete invoice numbers, making it difficult for analysts to accurately match invoices with payments.
 In such a situation, payments are applied at an account level rather than at an individual invoice level.
+Manual exception handling can be time-intensive and prone to human error, increasing the risk of misapplied cash.

 How Cash Application Impacts Business Relationships